cgodf/fastwebp/README.md

 <details>
 <summary><b>Does it work offline?</b></summary>

-After the initial load, FastHEIC can work offline since all processing is local.
+After the initial load, FastWebP can work offline since all processing is local.
 PWA support is on the roadmap for better offline experience.
 </details>

 <details>